 Think before you dive below 30 metres

-The maximum depth of a dive is generally accepted by mainstream dive agencies as being 30m.
-Those of you who have a deep certification may be able to dive to 40m or even deeper.
+The maximum depth of a dive is generally accepted by mainstream dive agencies as being 30m (99 feet).

-Going below 30m should only ever be part of a specific plan to visit a specific thing as part of a dive...
+Going below 30m (99 feet), however, should only ever be done as part of a specific plan, for a specific reason.